PeterFa/PyTradeLib/doc/tutorial.rst

  1. Declaring the RSI2 strategy.
  2. Declaring a generator function that builds parameters.
  3. Loading the feed with the CSV files we downloaded.
- 4. Using the pytradelab.optimizer.local module to run the strategy in parallel and find the best result.
+ 4. Using the pytradelib.optimizer.local module to run the strategy in parallel and find the best result.

 When you run this code you should see something like this: ::